Rich, aromatic roasted chicken broth flavoured with miso and soy with noodles, chicken and shimeji mushrooms makes for the perfect chicken ramen.

 I used the roasted chicken wings and the bones from the whole chicken to make a beautiful chicken stock flavoured with bay leaves, thyme, onion, garlic and carrot and then used that stock to create the broth for the ramen.
 To the stock I added garlic, ginger, a little lime juice, soy sauce (you’ll see by the colour of the broth that I was a little heavy-handed here), miso paste and a few chopped up spring onions.
 This was allowed to simmer ever so gently while I gathered all the extras.

 I decided to use beautiful little shimeji mushrooms because I simply can’t get enough of them.
 I love how they look and I love that they add an almost slippery-texture to the ramen.
-Along with the mushrooms, I sliced the succulent, roasted chicken breasts and chopped up a few extra spring onions, chillies and fresh coriander to top the ramen with.
+Along with the mushrooms, I sliced the succulent, roasted chicken breasts and chopped up a few extra spring onions, chillies and fresh coriander to top the ramen with as well as a soft boiled egg.
 And once again, I was just blown away by how absolutely delicious this was.
 That broth is so good, I could (and in fact, did) drink bowls of it.
 It’s just everything you want it to me.
 Warm, comforting and like a hug in a bowl.

 Roasted chicken ramen with shimeji mushrooms